iTwin/itwinjs-core/docs/dev/MAKING_CHANGES.md

 Below are instructions for library developers on how to commit, push and publish changes to the library.

+## Changing dependency package versions

+After changing dependency package versions make sure you call `rush check` to verify versions match all throughout the repository.
+Failure to do so might cause different packages in the repository to use different versions of the same packages, thus resulting in hard to diagnose issues.

 ## Committing changes

 It's important to generate change files when committing changes -